 This annual report provides a qualitative evaluation and some quantitative information on the effectiveness of the CP IPA in influencing vessel behavior to minimize Chinook bycatch.
 The CP IPA incentive program is largely an area-based program, and this evaluation relies heavily on spatial analysis of pollock trawl locations as well as the bycatch performance of the individual vessels.
-To begin an assessment of the IPA incentives on the individual vessels, the aggregate performance of the vessels in the 2019-2023 fisheries (recent 5-year performance) is tabulated and compared to performance during years prior to Amendment 91 regulations.
+To begin an assessment of the IPA incentives on the individual vessels, the aggregate performance of the vessels in the 2020-2024 fisheries (recent 5-year performance) is tabulated and compared to performance during years prior to Amendment 91 regulations.
 Table 4 shows the aggregate bycatch performance (number of Chinook per ton of pollock caught) of CP IPA vessels 2006-2010, comprising the five years prior to implementation of the CP IPA, and the recent five years under the IPA.
-It is clear from Table 4 that CP Chinook bycatch performance has been cut in half since the implementation of the IPA, as compared to previous years without incentive measures in place, although it cannot be determined what role environmental conditions and salmon abundance played throughout this time period.
+It is clear from Table 4 that CP Chinook bycatch rates have been more than cut in half since the implementation of the IPA, as compared to previous years without incentive measures in place, although it cannot be determined what role environmental conditions and salmon abundance played throughout this time period.

 Table 4.
-Chinook Bycatch Rates (N/mt) in the CP Fleet for 2006-2010 and 2019-2023.
+Chinook Bycatch Rates (N/mt) in the CP Fleet for 2006-2010 and 2020-2024.

-Year A-season (n/mt) B-season (n/mt) A+B-season (n/mt) A+B season (m/t) five year interval
+Year A season (n/mt) B season (n/mt) A+B season (n/mt) A+B season (m/t) five- year interval

 2006 0.066 0.004 0.029

 2007 0.100 0.017 0.066

 2008 0.027 0.002 0.012 0.028

 2009 0.021 0.002 0.010

 2010 0.024 0.000 0.009

-2019 0.032 0.011 0.020

 2020 0.031 0.015 0.023

-2021 0.016 0.004 0.009 0.014
+2021 0.016 0.004 0.009

-2022 0.009 0.001 0.004
+2022 0.009 0.001 0.004 0.011

 2023 0.021 0.001 0.010

+2024 0.012 0.002 0.006

 Figure 3 shows the range of vessel bycatch performance each year since 2005, during the time period when Chinook are most abundant on the pollock fishing grounds (September-February).
 In the prior program, the bycatch performance of a pollock cooperative (group of vessels) was evaluated against a performance benchmark, and under some circumstances, incentives to avoid bycatch weakened for an individual vessel.
 However, if incentive measures are working at the vessel level, one would expect the distribution of Chinook bycatch rates among the vessels to shrink.
 This is because vessels are accountable for their own Chinook bycatch, and better performers cannot shelter less well performing vessels.
-Evident from this graph is that, since the IPA began, vessel bycatch rates have been reduced, and the variance of rates among vessels has been very small in the IPA years, even relative to previous years with similar average rates.
-Key in the last two years, is a lack of a tail on the left side of the distribution, suggesting vessels have maximized bycatch rate reductions.
-Chinook bycatch rates among vessels display a smaller range of values since 2011 than in previous years, providing clear evidence of the effectiveness of the vessel-level incentives.
+Evident from this graph is that, since the IPA began, vessel bycatch rates have been reduced, and the variance of bycatch rates among vessels has been very small in the IPA years, even relative to previous years with similar average rates.
+Especially noteworthy in data from recent years is the lack of a tail on the left side of the distribution, suggesting vessels have maximized bycatch rate reductions.
+Chinook bycatch rates among vessels display a much smaller range of values since 2011 than in previous years, providing clear evidence of the effectiveness of the vessel-level incentives.

 Figure 3.
-September-February CP Vessel Chinook Bycatch Rate Distribution by year 2005-2024.
+September-February CP Vessel Chinook Bycatch Rate Distribution by year 2005-2025.